 In 2013 Kyle and Amber received an Asialink residency and spent three months in Varanasi, India.
 In 2015 the pair took part in the prestigious Arctic Circle Residency, sailing a barquentine tall ship around Svalbard for three weeks.

 In 2015 Kyle was awarded the coveted Australian Institute of Management 30 under 30 and was listed as one of North Queensland’s top 50 most influential people.
-In 2016 he was chosen to participate in the Australia Council’s Arts Leaders Program, recognised as the AIM Emerging Leader of the Year for the North / Far North Queensland Region and was again listed one of the top 50 most influential people in North Queensland.
+In 2016 he was chosen to participate in the Australia Council’s Arts Leaders Program, recognized as the AIM Emerging Leader of the Year for the North / Far North Queensland Region and was again listed as one of the top 50 most influential people in North Queensland.

 Kyle was recently awarded a 2017 Sidney Myer Creative Fellowship.